Q-CHOP: Quantum constrained Hamiltonian optimization

-Larger values of penalty factor $\lambda$ provide better guarantees of feasible solutions, while smaller values of $\lambda$ are desirable to increase the weight of the ramp $H_\ramp$ that drives adiabatic evolution within the feasible subspace.
+Larger values of penalty factor $\lambda$ provide better guarantees of feasible solutions, while smaller values of $\lambda$ are desirable to increase the magnitude of the ramp $H_\ramp$ that drives adiabatic evolution within the feasible subspace.
 Condition \ref{cond:gap} and the guarantee in Eq.~\eqref{eq:p_feas} provide an upper bound on ``reasonable'' choices of $\lambda$, namely $\lambda_{\text{max}}\approx 2\norm{H_\ramp}/\Delta_\con$ \footnote{ In practice, even the upper bound $\lambda\le\lambda_{\text{max}}$ is too stringent, as the above discussion still holds if the norm $\norm{H_\ramp(s)}$ is replaced by $\norm{(1-P_\feas) H_\ramp(s) P_\feas}$, where $P_\feas$ is a projector onto the feasible subspace.
-One should therefore expect smaller values of $\lambda$ to still yield predominantly feasible states, although the limits on $\lambda$ may need to be found empirically, since the norm $\norm{(1-P_\feas) H_\ramp P_\feas}$ is generally not known a priori. }.
-Moreover, the ramp that we construct in Section \ref{sec:odd} has the feature that $\norm{H_\ramp} \le \norm{H_\obj}$.
-The fact that a suitable choice of $\lambda$ can be determined from $\norm{H_\obj}$ and $\Delta_\con$ directly, as opposed to the significantly more complex interpolating Hamiltonian of the SAA, is a notable advantage of Q-CHOP, since these quantities are typically easy to estimate or bound appropriately.
-A uniform linear objective $H_\obj = S_\z = \frac12 \sum_j Z_j \simeq -\sum_j \op{1}_j$ (where $\simeq$ denotes equality up to a constant), for example, has norm $\norm{H_\obj} = N/2$, so if $\Delta_\con = 1$ then $\lambda = N$ is a reasonable choice.
-Determining the \emph{optimal} choice of $\lambda$, however, may be NP-hard as is the case for the SAA \cite{alessandroni2024alleviating}.
+One should therefore expect smaller values of $\lambda$ to still yield predominantly feasible states, although the limits on $\lambda$ may need to be found empirically because the norm $\norm{(1-P_\feas) H_\ramp(s) P_\feas}$ is generally not known a priori. }.
+The ramps that we construct below (Sections \ref{sec:odd} and \ref{sec:relaxation}) have the feature that $\norm{H_\ramp} \le \norm{H_\obj}$, where the objective norm $\norm{H_\obj}$ is typically straightforward to compute or bound from above \footnote{ Specifically, if the objective is expanded into a sum of Pauli strings as $H_\obj = \frac12 \sum_{S\subset\ZZ_N} c_S \prod_{j\in S} Z_j$, then its operator norm is bounded as $\norm{H_\obj}\le \frac12 \sum_{S\subset\ZZ_N} \abs{c_S}$. }.
+Meanwhile, the constraint Hamiltonian $H_\con$ typically has a natural expression as a sum of projectors, in which case $\Delta_\con\ge 1$.
+A homogeneous linear objective $H_\obj = S_\z = \frac12 \sum_j Z_j$, for example, has norm $\norm{H_\obj} = N/2$, so if $\Delta_\con = 1$ then $\lambda = N$ is a reasonable choice of penalty factor.
+The fact that a suitable choice of $\lambda$ can be determined from efficiently computable problem data is a notable advantage of Q-CHOP over the SQAA.
+In addition to providing a guarantee of restriction to the feasible subspace, having a natural choice of $\lambda$ potentially avoids the need for a costly hyperparameter tuning routine.
+Of course, additional optimization over choices of $\lambda$ would further improve Q-CHOP performance.
+As in the SQAA, however, determining the \emph{optimal} choice of $\lambda$ may be NP-hard in general \cite{alessandroni2025alleviating}.